Vuk Karadžić: Literature

 In addition to his linguistic reforms, Karadžić also contributed to folk literature, using peasant culture as the foundation.
 Because of his peasant upbringing, he closely associated with the oral literature of the peasants, compiling it to use in his collection of folk songs, tales, and proverbs.
 While Karadžić hardly considered peasant life romantic, he regarded it as an integral part of Serbian culture.
 He collected several volumes of folk prose and poetry, including a book of over 100 lyrical and epic songs learned as a child and written down from memory.
 He also published the first dictionary of vernacular Serbian.
 For his work he received little financial aid, at times living in poverty, though in the very last 9 years he did receive a pension from prince Miloš Obrenović.
 In some cases Karadžić hid the fact that he had not only collected folk poetry by recording the oral literature but transcribed it from manuscript songbooks of other collectors from Syrmia.

 His work had a chief role in establishing the importance of the Kosovo Myth in Serbian national identity and history.
 Karadžić collected traditional epic poems related to the topic of the Battle of Kosovo and released the so-called "Kosovo cycle", which became the final version of the transformation of the myth.
 He mostly published oral songs, with special reference to the heroic deeds of Prince Marko and the Kosovo Battle-related events, just like the singers sang without changes or additions.
 Karadžić collected most of the poems about Prince Lazar near the monasteries on Fruška Gora, mostly because the seat of the Serbian Orthodox Church was moved there after the Great Migrations of the Serbs.

 Non-philological work

 Besides his greatest achievement on literary field, Karadžić gave his contribution to Serbian anthropology in combination with the ethnography of that time.

 He left notes on physical aspects of the human body alongside his ethnographic notes.
 He introduced a rich terminology on body parts (from head to toes) into the literary language.
 It should be mentioned that these terms are still used, both in science and everyday speech.
 He gave, among other things, his own interpretation of the connection between environment and inhabitants, with parts on nourishment, living conditions, hygiene, diseases and funeral customs.
 All in all this considerable contribution of Vuk Karadžić is not that famous or studied.

+He collected historical sources and applied a critical approach to the study of Serbian history.

+In his work Geografičesko-statističkom opisu Srbije (Geographical and Statistical Description of Serbia) published in 1828, he systematically analyzed old towns, cities, and settlements, classifying them into three levels according to their size and administrative function.
+He used vernacular names and distinguished fortified from unfortified settlements, demonstrating the continuity of urban development in Serbia.
+His work reveals the deep roots of Serbian urban centers and their role in society, forming a foundation for historical research on urbanization.